vals-productions/sqlighter/demo/README.md

 Then both, Android and iOS projects display the greeting at the screen.

+Please look into the next two sections in case you need to make any adjustments before running projects.

 ## iOS

 First, look into to crt-j2objc-link.sh for an example on how to create a link